zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * Parent zone has delegation of child.

 ### CHLD-FOUND-INCONSIST-1
 The child is delegated from one parent NS.
-On the other there is an NXDOMAIN response.
+The other responds with NXDOMAIN.

 * Zone: child.parent.chld-found-inconsist-1.basic01.xa
   * Parent `ns1` has normal delegation of child to two child NS, `ns1` and `ns2`.